David Berkoff: Biography

 Remaining consistent with his swim training, Berkoff swam for a number of clubs in the greater Philadelphia area from a young age.
 He began swimming with Dick Shoulberg's Germantown Academy Aquatics Club in Fort Washington, Pennsylvania outside Philadelphia when he was only eight years old around 1974.
-He eventually swam for the prestigious Foxcatcher Swim Club which Coach Jack Simon, who also coached Berkoff, moved to West Chester, Southwest of Fort Washington, in the early 1980's, when Berkoff was in his high school years.
+He eventually swam for the prestigious Foxcatcher Swim Club which Coach Jack Simon, who also coached Berkoff, moved to West Chester, Southwest of Fort Washington, in the early 1980s, when Berkoff was in his high school years.
 Jack Simon continued to coach Foxcatcher through around 1985.
-Dick Shoulberg coached the Germantown Academy Aquatics Club from 1969-1985, but the club changed its name to the Foxcatcher Swim Club from 1985-2000 when it merged with Foxcatcher.
+Dick Shoulberg coached the Germantown Academy Aquatics Club from 1969 to 1985, but the club changed its name to the Foxcatcher Swim Club from 1985 to 2000 when it merged with Foxcatcher.

 Berkoff attended and swam for the William Penn Charter School and around the age of 15 broke the swimming team's pool record for the 100-yard backstroke in a 1982 meet against St. Joseph's Prep with a time of 1:02.10.
 His time showed great promise, but not a national record.
 With hard work and attention to technique, Berkoff would greatly improve on his backstroke times.
 Stroke technique, strength training, and arduous workouts were all part of Berkoff's club Coach Dick Shoulberg's focuses.

 In February 1982, representing Penn Charter, Berkoff won the 100-yard backstroke with an improved time of 56.3 in the Inter-Academic League Championships, and though Penn Charter sponsored the meet, they lost to Germantown Academy.